alichtman/stronghold/README.md

     + Enable Firewall?
 This helps protect your Mac from being attacked over the internet by viruses and worms.
         - Enable Logging?
 If there is an infection, logs are helpful for determining the source.
         - Enable Stealth Mode?
 If enabled, your Mac will not respond to network discovery attempts with ICMP ping requests, and will not answer connection attempts made from closed TCP and UDP networks.

-        - Prevent both built-in and downloaded software from being whitelisted automatically?
+2. System Protection

+    + Enable Gatekeeper?
+Protect against malware by enforcing code signing and verifying downloaded applications before letting them to run.
     + Disable Captive Portal Assistant and force login through browser?
 With default Mac settings on an untrusted network, an attacker could trigger Captive Portal and direct you to a site with malware WITHOUT user interaction.
+    + Prevent automatic software whitelisting?

-2. User Metadata Storage
+3. User Metadata Storage

     + Clear language modeling data?
 This includes user spelling and suggestion data.
     + Clear QuickLook metadata?